o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 ---
+linktitle: Card
+title: O3DE UI Card Component
-description: ' Use the O3DE UI 2.0 card component as a container to organize component property settings and actions together. '
+description: Use the O3DE UI card component as a container to organize component property settings and actions together.
-title: O3DE UI card component
+toc: true
 ---

 {{< preview-migrated >}}